reshalfahsi/reshalfahsi/README.md

 ### Hi there 👋

-I'm Resha, A bachelor of Electrical Engineering spent a lot of time developing robotics systems especially mobile robots.
+I'm Resha, a bachelor of Electrical Engineering spent a lot of time developing robotics systems especially mobile robots.
 Most of the work focused on robot navigation, computer vision, machine learning, and robot communication.
 Please kindly visit my website [here](https://reshalfahsi.github.io/).

 <!--
 **reshalfahsi/reshalfahsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.